by Diane Linsley

 Drought-Tolerant Annual Seeds

 African Daisy -- Colorful flowers in shades of orange, apricot, yellow and white.
 Alyssum -- Masses of tiny white, pink or purple flowers.
 Easy to grow from seed.
+Coreopsis -- Native wildflower with yellow, gold or mahogany-red flowers.
 Cosmos -- Late summer flowers in a variety of colors, heights and styles.
 Gilia tricolor -- Native wildflower with delicate lilac and white flowers.
 Fragrant.
 Marigold -- Popular annual with yellow, gold, orange and red flowers from seed.
 Silene aremeria -- Vivid pink clusters of flowers.
 Drought-tolerant wildflower.
 Zinnia -- Brightly colored, drought-tolerant flowers for the late summer garden.

 Drought-Tolerant Perennial Seeds

+Agastache (Hyssop) -- Fragrant foliage and colorful flowers for hummingbirds.
 Aquilegia (Columbine) -- Early spring-blooming flowers in a variety of colors.
-Aster azureus -- Fall-blooming, native perennial with lavender-blue flowers.
+Aster -- Spring or fall-blooming perennials with flowers in various colors.
 Dalea purpurea -- Native wildflower.
 Magenta-purple flowers for butterflies.
 Dianthus -- Drought-tolerant perennials and biennials with fragrant flowers.
 Echinacea -- Long-blooming perennial with mauve or white flowers.
+Gaillardia -- Wine-red or scarlet-red flowers edged in yellow.
+Native wildflower.
 Liatris -- Tall spikes of fluffy, purple flowers in late summer to fall.
 Native.
-Linum perenne -- Drought-tolerant, native wildflower with sky-blue flowers.
 Penstemon (Beardtongue) -- Drought-tolerant perennial with tubular flowers.
-Ratibida pinnata -- Native wildflower.
-Tall plants with drooping, yellow petals.
+Ratibida -- Native wildflower with drooping, red or yellow or petals.
 Ruellia humilis -- Native perennial.
 Lavender-blue, trumpet-shaped flowers.
 Salvia -- Perennials with tubular flowers for hummingbirds and butterflies.
+Shasta Daisy -- Single or double, pure white flowers with yellow centers.